 Part of the fun of a Disneyland vacation is staying on property at a Disneyland Resort hotel.
 From check-in to checkout, you are immersed in Disney magic and family fun.
 Plus, it's so much more relaxing not to deal with parking or traffic in the morning (and maybe even taking the Monorail into Disneyland Park!).
-Guests of Disney's Grand Californian have an entrance right into Disney California Adventure Park.
-And Disney's Paradise Pier Hotel now has its own entrance into Disney California Adventure Park, as well!
+Guests of Disney's Grand Californian Hotel & Spa have an entrance right into Disney California Adventure Park.
+And Disney's Pixar Place Hotel now has its own entrance into Disney California Adventure Park, as well!
 If you are deciding where to stay, read on as we go over the benefits of staying at a Disneyland Resort hotel.
-More magic is returning every day (including theme park early entry and package delivery for hotel guests).

 Overview of Disneyland Resort Hotels